ypandya614929/COMP-6721-AI-Project/README.md

 **run_program(is_data_preloaded=True, is_model_saved=True)**

 ### Note:

+**Whole dataset of images is too large to upload, as it is kept on google drive.
+Please send an email at yashp6149@gmail.com to get access.**

 **Please follow comments at import level and at the execution function related to local execution of the program before proceeding.**